supply purple CTA

 • are breastfeeding or plan to breastfeed.
 It is not known if Wegovy® passes into your breast milk

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Wegovy® may affect the way some medicines work and some medicines may affect the way Wegovy® works.
 Tell your healthcare provider if you are taking other medicines to treat diabetes, including sulfonylureas or insulin.
-Wegovy® slows stomach emptying and can affect medicines that need to pass through the stomach quickly.

 What are the possible side effects of Wegovy®?